 WWII veteran, age 99, raises millions for UK health service

-LONDON (AP) — A 99-year-old British army veteran who started walking laps in his garden as part of a humble fundraiser for the National Health Service has surprised himself by generating millions of pounds.
+LONDON (AP) — A 99-year-old British army veteran who started walking laps in his garden as part of a humble fundraiser for the National Health Service has surprised himself by generating millions of pounds within days.

 Tom Moore's family used social media to help him get donations to support health care workers during the coronavirus pandemic as a way to thank the doctors and nurses who took care of him when he broke his hip.

-Moore, who uses a walker while putting in his paces, aimed to complete 100 laps of his 25-meter garden before he turns 100 on April 30.
+Moore, who uses a walker while putting in his paces, is well on his way to completing 100 laps of his 25-meter garden before he turns 100 on April 30.

-His family thought it would be a stretch to reach the 1,000-pound fundraising goal set for Moore's campaign last week.
+His family thought it would be a stretch to reach the 1,000-pound fundraising goal initially set for Moore's campaign last week.
 But the drive clearly captured the public mood at a time of national crisis.
-Within days, the cause attracted more than 250,000 supporters pledging more than 6 million pounds ($7.5 million.)
+By Wednesday, the cause had attracted more than 250,000 supporters pledging close to 8 million pounds ($10 million.)

 Celebrities, fellow veterans, health workers and many other Britons have rallied behind Moore after the World War II veteran and his family appeared on national television.